School Science Lessons

 Quinoline, (C9H7N), Quinoline Alkaloid

-Quinoline, heterocyclic aromatic organic compound, colourless hygroscopic liquid, strong odour, if exposed to light yellow then brown, slightly soluble in cold water, flavouring ingredient
+Quinoline, heterocyclic aromatic organic compound, colourless hygroscopic liquid, strong odour, if exposed to light yellow then brown

-It occurs in Mentha species, in cocoa, in black tea, in scotch whisky.
+It occurs in Mentha species, cocoa, black tea, and in scotch whisky.

 See diagram: Quinoline.